spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 host machine (for example, by using `mvn clean install`) directly with the dataflow-server container.

-You can also pre-register the apps directly in the docker-compose.
+You can also pre-register the apps directly in the docker-compose instance.
 For every pre-registered app starer, add an additional `wget` statement to the `app-import` block configuration, as the following example shows: